Use Case: Data Ingestion Monitoring with AME

 Data ingestion failures often go unnoticed until it's too late.
-In this post, I share how a simple detection layer+ Alert Manager Enterprise monitors ingestion health.
+In this post, we share how a simple detection layer + Alert Manager Enterprise monitors ingestion health.

 Introduction